oladebo/Azure-Adf-Incremental-loading-project-/README.md

 ### Solution

-- The solution uses Azure Data Factory to automate the complete ETL process.
+- The solution uses Azure Data Factory to automate the complete process.

 During each pipeline execution: